quarbby/Today-I-learnt/README.md

 # Today-I-learnt

+### 03/06/17 - Bash file manipulation

+If you want to cut out the first column of a `csv` file, or any file with a delimited for that matter `cat filename.csv | cut -d ',' -f1`.
+Putting `f1` cuts the first column, `f2` cuts out the second column and so forth.

+Say you want to split a huge file into smaller chunks of n lines each: `split -l n filename.txt`

 ### 03/06/17 - Find latest file and timing command line

 To find in a folder the file created the latest: